Wired vs. Battery Smoke Detectors: Simplifying Installation Choices

 1. Professional Installation Required

-Connecting smoke detectors to your home’s electrical grid often requires the expertise of an electrician, which can add to the installation cost.
+Linking smoke detectors to your home’s electrical system usually necessitates the skills of an electrician, potentially increasing the installation expenses.

 1. Limited by Home Layout